 Option III: Clinical Psychology (Child and Adolescent Acute Services).

-Option IV: Clinical Psychology (Program for Psychotherapy - two years).
+Option IV: Clinical Psychology (Program for Psychotherapy).

 Option VI: Clinical Psychology (Adult Psychotherapy and Psychological Assessment Services)